mbaraa/mbaraa.com/files/blogs/learn-docker-by-dockerizing-a-springboot-sveltekit-mariadb-and-keycloak-app.md

 This might be scary at first sight, but it's not if we break it down into parts.

-First, there is the `-v` flag specifies volume mounting, just like the port forwarding, but this one is for volumes, i.e it mounts a path from the host to the container.
+First, there is the `-v` flag specifies volume mounting, just like the port forwarding, but this one is for volumes, i.e. it mounts a path from the host to the container.
 `-v /path/in/host/:/path/in/container`, and here the host directory is `./auth/realms_backups/` since there we'll be keeping the realm backup(s).

 Then we got the `-e` flag, which specifies an environment variable, in this case, we're specifying the admin's username and password, which are "admin", "admin" respectively.